magnumjs/mag.js/examples/components/README.md

 }
 ```

-This is our second inner componenet and sibling to the contact form
+This is our second inner componenet and sibling to the contact form.

+The ContactList component displays a table showing all the contact entities that are passed to it via the contacts properties.

 ```javascript
 var ContactList = {